happycube/ld-decode/README.md

 Thanks to VideoMem's work on [Superheterodyne Decoding Tools](https://github.com/VideoMem/Superheterodyne-decoding-tools) we now have a working [HiFi Audio Decoder](https://github.com/oyvindln/vhs-decode/wiki/003-Audio#hifi-decode-hifi-rf-into-audio-installation-and-usage) witch provides decoding for VHS & Video8/High8 HiFi FM tracks which takes uncompressed or flac compressed RF captures of HiFi FM signals and outputs standard 24-bit 192khz FLAC or PCM (.wav) stereo files.

-# ld-tools suite for Windows
+# LD-Tools suite for Windows

-The ld-tools suit has been ported to windows, This mainly allows the easy use of LD-Analyse to view .TBC files, please see the wiki for more information [Windows Tools Builds](https://github.com/oyvindln/vhs-decode/releases) **(Note this is only the tools, not the decoders)**
+The ld-tools suit has been ported to windows, This allows the use of ld-analyse to view TBC files and ld-lds-converter to convert and compress DdD captures, please see the wiki for more information [Windows Tools Builds](https://github.com/oyvindln/vhs-decode/releases) **(Note this is only the tools, not the decoders)**

 # Dependencies - Hardware

 ## A Working Tape Player (VCR/VTR etc)

-Preferably adjusted per tape and in excellent mechanical and head condition, prosumer metal track decks are preferable as they were built generally better in terms of mechnical stability than cheaper later consumer decks that use more plastics, the only **crtical requirement** is test points or a head amplifyer that is easy to tap into this goes for any and all tape formats.
+Preferably adjusted per tape and in excellent mechanical and head condition, prosumer metal track decks are preferable as they were built generally better in terms of mechnical stability than cheaper later consumer decks that use more plastics, the only **crtical requirement** is avalible test points or a head amplifyer that is easy to tap into this goes for any and all tape formats.

 **Note** SVHS tapes can be RF captured on standard VHS HiFi decks.